terraform-ibm-modules/terraform-ibm-resource-group/README.md

 [![Renovate enabled](https://img.shields.io/badge/renovate-enabled-brightgreen.svg)](https://renovatebot.com/)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 This module returns the ID for the name of a resource group.
 It can also create a group from a name and return the ID.
-The module will return the ID of the default resource group if no name is passed.
+The module will return the ID of the default resource group if no name is passed, or if the string "Default" or "default" is passed (even if that is not the name of the actual default resource group in the account).

 <!-- Below content is automatically populated via pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->